nebulab/playbook/about-us/what-we-do.html.md

 ---
 title: What we do
+meta_description: >
+  Nebulab is a consulting firm that specializes in eCommerce and Solidus development.
+Read our Playbook to learn more!
 ---

 Over the years, we have specialized in the development of custom eCommerce websites with Ruby on